JamesFenton/Blog/source/_posts/create-blog-hexo.md

 ```

 Restart hexo with `hexo server`.
 Now when you make changes and save a file, your browser will automatically refresh.
 This will make writing posts much easier.

+## Summary
+We have setup a basic Hexo blog that we can run on our machine.
+The next steps are to deploy our blog and customize the theme.